 Do not worry if you do not like spicy food but something amazing happens when you stir fry kimchi.
 It is magic as it goes from a spicy sour fermented cabbage to sweet and slightly spicy kimchi.
 The cabbage and veggies sweeten slightly when you stir fry them.
 I never knew this until I started experimenting with it here at home.

 I live in Asia and it is no shock that I make fried rice almost every day.
 After all, I have to make something to fill up the team here on the home front.
-Do you remember by Pantry Fried Rice recipe from a couple of years ago?
-It will take you through step by step all of the specifics to help you make perfect fried rice in your own home.
+You can make perfect fried rice in your own home.

 I changed up a couple of steps in Kelly’s recipe as my boys like their fried rice very dry and almost crunchy.
 It is a texture thing and I think you will like it too.
 I stir fried my kimchi first to get it nice and dry and then I added the rice and other ingredients and this worked like a charm for me.
 Next time, I can’t wait to try it with the addition of edamame beans.